 - 14.3 Pay Upon Separation.
 Employees separating from the City service, shall be paid at their current hourly salary rate for all unused accrued vacation hours.
 No such payment shall be made for vacation hours accumulated contrary to the provisions of these sections.
-Such payment not to exceed the maximum permissible accrual amount of two times the annual accrual rate. - 14.4 Selling Vacation: An employee with a personal emergency may request a buy-out of accrued vacation if he/she has a vacation bank of at least 120 hours and has used at least 40 hours vacation within the previous 12 months.
-Only one request for vacation buy-out of no more than 50% of the accrued bank may be made within any 12-month period.
-Such request must be approved by the City Manager.
-(Added 7/1/00)
+Such payment not to exceed the maximum permissible accrual amount of two times the annual accrual rate. - 14.4 Election to Cash-out Future Vacation Accruals: An employee may request a cash-out of certain amounts of vacation the employee will accrue in the next calendar year if he/she has a vacation bank of at least 120 hours and has used at least 40 hours vacation within the previous 12 months.

+Such requests must be approved by the City Manager.